declangray/Rogue-Electron/README.md

 ### Getting Started
 To run the server you'll need python (version 3) and openssl installed, all other dependencies will be installed by the setup script.

-1. Get an ASAR archive from your application of choice:

-The ASAR archive will be located in the `resources` folder of the application's main directory.

-- On Windows, most Electron apps are typically installed within the `%LOCALAPPDATA%` directory.
-On Windows it is common for Electron applications to have a folder for their specific version (or it may just be called current) within the application directory.

-- On MacOS, you can find the resources folder under `/Applications/[application].app/Contents/Resources`.

-2. Download Rogue Electron onto your *attacker* system with:
+1. Download Rogue Electron with:

  `git clone https://github.com/declangray/Rogue-Electron && cd Rogue-Electron`

-3. Run the setup script with the command:
+2. Run the setup script with the command:

  `sudo chmod +x ./setup.sh && ./setup.sh`

-4. Launch the server:
+3. Launch the server:

 `sudo python server.py`